dorsasaeekia/Nova/README.md

 ---
 ## Motto
-Let's not lose a game we never played. 🎮
+-Let's not lose a game we never played. 🎮
 ---
 > Learn.
 Build.
 Create. 🚀